A baby--Skyrme model with anisotropic DM interaction: Compact skyrmions revisited: Introduction

+In \cite{Adam:2019yst}, the authors studied the supersymmetric extensions of a restricted baby--Skyrme model of the squared Zeeman potential with ``the impurity coupling.
+In particular, the analytical solution in the BPS equation is found for the exponentially localized impurity $\sim e^{-\beta r}$.
+Therefore, it is worth to investigate the present model with the DMI of the exponentially localized impurity.

 The paper is organized as follows.
-In Section \ref{sec:2} we present the fermionic model.
-We begin with a fermionic vacuum functional and obtain the Skyrme-like model with both the DMI and the Skyrme term in terms of the heat-kernel expansion.
-It justifies the existence of the model.
-Section \ref{sec:3} is a brief explanation of our model, including the energy functional and the Euler equation.
-We present several analytical and numerical solutions to the model in Section \ref{sec:4}.
-We describe a novel combined model which has no potential term and give the solutions in Section \ref{sec:5}.
-Conclusions and remarks are presented in the last Section.
+In Section \ref{sec:2} we introduce a fermionic model and the resulting topological information from the imaginary part of the action.
+Also a brief explanation of our model, including the energy functional and the Euler equation is done in this section.
+We present several analytical and numerical solutions to the model in Section \ref{sec:3}.
+We describe a novel combined model that has no potential term and provides the solutions in Section \ref{sec:4}.
+In Section \ref{sec:5} we discuss the impurity models, in which we consider the exponentially localizing DMI coupling in the model.
+The conclusions and remarks are presented in the last section.